How Natural Gas Compressors Work

 Natural Gas Compressor Sizes

-Small single-stage compressors like the one in the video may be used to gather fugitive gas and send it to the combustor or flare.
+A small natural gas compressor like the single-stage compressor in the video may be used to gather fugitive gas and send it to the combustor or flare.
 It is known as a Vapor Recovery Unit or VRU.

 Compressors aren’t only for natural gas.
-Many producers compressing air so they can use it for instrument supply.
-They do this to cut emissions and lower their environmental impact.
+Many producers choose to compress air so they can use it for instrument supply while reducing their emissions and lower their environmental impact.

 Medium-sized compressors may be found at wellheads (gas injection) or small gathering systems (pipe line) while compressor stations are the “engines” that power a pipeline.
 The size and number of compressors vary based on the diameter of the pipe and volume of gas to be moved.